 I think we all love our NHS and in the Coronavirus outbreak we have stayed at home in order to ‘Protect the NHS’.
-I kept wondering why it needed protecting if it really was the best health service in the country.
-Well, I didn’t really because I know that it’s underfunded and under-resourced and has been for quite some time.
-I came across this.
+I kept wondering why it needed protecting if it really was the best health service in the World?
+I didn’t understand what privatisation of the NHS was and I don’t see any hospitals that aren’t NHS or doctors’ surgeries for that matter.
+Then I came across this.
 It’s quite long, but it’s really clear about what is happening.
 Do you think it’s too late to do anything about it?
 I’m pretty sure that almost no one wants the NHS to go, but it is is being dismantled.
 Listen to this podcast and you’ll be surprised.If you like this, please share it

 Those of you I’ve talked to about Covid-19 and the strange, strange place lockdown leaves us, will know that, at best, I am confused about what is going on.
 That is partly because I know that vaccines are NOT the answer to individual and public health issues, but also because there are noticeable positive outcomes from the lockdown that I really appreciate and don’t want to leave behind.
 I also know that lockdown is causing a lot of problems of loneliness, isolation, suspicion and alienation – as well as damage to our international, national and personal economies.